 “Concrete countertops are a unique offering to homebuyers who see the same finishes used in house after house they visit,” explains Joy, offering her observation as a seasoned realtor.
 “Having concrete countertops almost gives you bragging rights — you have something different from your neighbors.”

 If you are looking to tap into this new trend, don’t stop with your vision.
-Contact ACo today to learn how you can make your kitchen dreams come true.
+Contact ACo today to learn how you can make your kitchen with concrete countertops dream come true.
 We look forward to working with you!